dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 ![upload-image]({{ "/assets/img/uops-cache-miss-gran/uops-hits-jmp.png" | relative_url }})

 Results depicted on the second plot meet our expectations perfectly.
 All of the uops are delivered from the DSB, while MITE is staying idle.
 Moreover the result is exactly the same as we saw in the previous example.
-This is because `nop ax` and the near jump instruction `jmp` are both decoded into a signle micro-op.
+This is because `nop ax` and the near jump instruction `jmp` are both decoded into a single micro-op.

 The key difference with the previous example can be observed on the first plot.
 As can be seen adding `jmp`s in the middle of cache lines causes additional instruction fetch tag lookup even thought the target is located within the same cache line.
 Recalling IAOM/2.5.2.2:

 > Once micro-ops are delivered from the legacy pipeline, fetching micro-ops
 > from the Decoded ICache can resume only after the next branch micro-op.

 we can get a direction for further steps in the research.
 It seems reasonable to check if MITE to DSB switches and probably DSB lookup itself are connected to the Instruction Fetch (IF) tag lookup.
-To get more insights consider an example where an L1I line contains a 32-bytes chunk that do not fit the DSB.
+To get more insights consider an example where an L1I line contains a 32-bytes chunk that does not fit the DSB.

 ### Overflowing DSB with too many uops